 We appreciate the FreqEcho delay plugin for its subtle-to-extreme effects.
 Mess with the pitch of delays or detune them completely.
 Valhalla DSP describes this frequency shifter/analog echo emulator as “skull-melting chaos.”
 That sounds about right.

 7. Audio Treasure by Max For Cats

-Nothing is sweeter than a happy accident — and nothing is worse than missing how you made that magic happen.
-Producer P. Morris shared Audio Treasure by Max for Cats one during his studio session at Output and we have been obsessed ever since.
+Nothing is sweeter than a happy accident — and nothing is worse than missing how you made that happy accident happen.
+Producer P. Morris shared Audio Treasure by Max for Cats during his studio session at Output and we’ve been obsessed ever since.
 Audio Treasure runs on your master track, constantly recording audio into a two-minute buffer.
 Write it to disk and re-import it into Ableton Live to save those stress-induced wrinkles.

 8. Saturation Knob by Softube